 When selecting an insulated industrial door, the core material plays an important role in thermal performance, rigidity and overall suitability for the application.

-Two common insulation options used in metal-clad doors are PIR (Polyisocyanurate) and EPS (Expanded Polystyrene).
+Two common insulation options used in steel-clad doors are PIR (Polyisocyanurate) and EPS (Expanded Polystyrene).
 Both are widely used across commercial and industrial construction — but they are designed to support different performance priorities.

 At Larnec, our industrial personal access doors are available with either EPS or PIR core options, allowing you to select the configuration that best suits your project.